open-telemetry/opentelemetry-cpp/examples/explicit_parent/README.md

 ## Example Flow

-- This example creates 2 parent spans (`parent_1`, `parent_2`) in the main
+- This example creates 2 parent spans (`parent_1`, `parent_2`) at registration
-  thread.
+  time, before any processing begins.

-- Each is passed to an independent `std::async` task, which creates a `nested` child span explicitly under that parent.
+- Each is captured in a lambda and queued for later execution.
+When invoked, the captured span is passed explicitly to `ProcessTask`, which creates a `nested` child span under it.

-- The parent spans are kept alive until both tasks finish, ensuring the parent-child relationships are always valid.
+- The parent spans are kept alive until all tasks have been processed, ensuring the parent-child relationships are always valid.

 ## Span Hierarchy